Five Myths About Heart Disease

 Unfortunately, no. Atherosclerosis - sometimes called "hardening of the arteries" - is a diffuse disease.

-"Chances are, if you have one blockage that is easy to see, you almost assuredly have blockages elsewhere that are harder to see," says Jon Keevil, MD, a preventive cardiologist at UW Hospital and Clinics.
+"Chances are, if you have one blockage that is easy to see, you almost assuredly have blockages elsewhere that are harder to see," says Jon Keevil, MD, UW Health preventive cardiologist.
 "Unfortunately, even those can be risky for heart attacks."

 MYTH: "I'm thin and I'm in shape.
 I don't have to worry about bad cholesterol."

 Wrong again.
-Mary Zasadil, MD, a preventive cardiologist with UW Hospital and Clinics, says that obese patients may be more likely to suffer from cholesterol issues.
+Mary Zasadil, MD, a UW Health preventive cardiologist, says that obese patients may be more likely to suffer from cholesterol issues.
 But, like heart disease, cholesterol is largely genetic.
 If your parents or relatives struggled with cholesterol, you and your primary care physician need to pay close attention to your cholesterol numbers and have them tested frequently.

 And speaking of cholesterol, Zasadil also frequently hears another head-slapper from patients.